 Georgetown Texas: Eating Your Way Around Town

 From Austin, Georgetown would make a wonderful day trip, but coming from the Fort Worth area, where we live, it’s more of a weekend getaway.
 So, I took advantage of the offer to enjoy eating around town while visiting.
-I found an affordable Airbnb in town and started scoping out what we could do and where we would eat.
+I found an affordable Airbnb in town and started scoping out what we could do and where we could eat.

-Of course, there are many things to do in Georgetown; after all, it’s known as the “Most Beautiful Town Square in Texas,” and I had written about it for TravelAwaits a couple of months ago.
+Of course, there are many things to do in Georgetown; after all, it’s known as the “Most Beautiful Town Square in Texas.”
+I wrote an article about Georgetown more in debt for TravelAwaits a couple of months ago.
 While I usually write articles on places I’ve visited, this time I did not.
 However, it didn’t take me long to get down there.
-After reading my article here, I’m sure you’ll want to read How To Spend A Fantastic Weekend In Gorgeous Georgetown, TX, to understand the area better.
-And, I’m also sure you’ll want to put Georgetown on your travel bucket list.

 First, I was provided a 2021 Chevy Trailblazer loaner to drive from A Girls Guide To Cars.
 More on that at a later time.
 Oh, I haven’t told you — my favorite color is red.
 So not only was I headed to a town of “red,” but I’m also driving a cool red SUV!
 So excited to be going to a town where red poppies shine all year long, and Christmas red is all over town.
 It’s those little things…